Use them wisely and save!

 A growing number of Québec families are buying game consoles for entertainment.
 However, because these consoles are energy hogs—especially the new-generation systems—their impact on electricity consumption is significant.

-They include entertainment and gaming features that require more power than ever before: data processing, graphic support, vocal activation, automatic start-up, network connectivity and more.
+These new video game consoles are much more powerful than older models, in part due to their state-of-the art processor and high-end graphic card.
+They also include entertainment and gaming features that require more power than ever before: data processing, graphic support, vocal activation, automatic start-up, network connectivity and more.

 And that’s not all!